-• State and Private Forestry, Forest Resource Information and Analysis: This program provides technical and financial assistance grants to non-federal forest landowners, including state, tribal and local governments.
+- State and Private Forestry, Forest Resource Information and Analysis: This program provides technical and financial assistance grants to non-federal forest landowners, including state, tribal and local governments.
 Activities within this account include forest health management, cooperative fire protection, wood innovation, and urban and community forestry.
 Requests must meet USFS eligibility requirements for the appropriate grant program.
-Project requests should be part of the state's Forest Action Plan, or contribute to meeting the goals of the Forest Action Plan.

-Projects on Agency Lists: This includes funding for various public lands projects that are not in the President's Fiscal Year 2024 budget.
+Project requests should be part of the state's Forest Action Plan, or contribute to meeting the goals of the Forest Action Plan. - Projects on Agency Lists: This includes funding for various public lands projects that are not in the President's Fiscal Year 2025 budget.
 Only requests for projects that are not included in the President's Budget or for funding levels that are above the amounts provided in the President's Budget will be eligible.
-The Appropriations Committee will have a strong preference for projects included on agency submitted priority lists.

-- LWCF: Great American Outdoors Act, Land and Water Conservation Fund: Pursuant to the Great American Outdoors Act of 2020 and the Consolidated Appropriations Act, 2022, prioritized project lists will accompany the President's budget request in five LWCF accounts.
-This requirement is delivered in two separate lists: 1) a list of projects proposed for funding in the President's Budget; and 2) a supplemental list of projects that are ready but unfunded.
+The Committee will have a strong preference for projects included on agency submitted priority lists. - LWCF: Great American Outdoors Act, Land and Water Conservation Fund: Pursuant to the Great American Outdoors Act of 2020 and the Consolidated Appropriations Act, 2022, prioritized project lists will accompany the President's budget request in five LWCF accounts.
+This requirement is delivered in two separate lists: - 1. a list of projects proposed for funding in the President's Budget; and - 2. a supplemental list of projects that are ready but unfunded.
 There will be a high bar for considering any projects not present on the current year's lists.
-The grantee for federal acquisition is the federal agency that will eventually manage the land (BLM, FWS, NPS, or USFS), or in the case of the Forest Legacy Program, it is the state. - LRF: Great American Outdoors Act, Legacy Restoration Fund: Pursuant to the Great American Outdoors Act of 2020 and the Consolidated Appropriations Act, 2022, prioritized project lists for deferred maintenance projects to be funded by the National Parks and Public Lands Legacy Restoration Fund will accompany the President's budget request for BLM, FWS, NPS, USFS, and BIE schools.
+The grantee for federal acquisition is the federal agency that will eventually manage the land (BLM, FWS, NPS, or USFS), or in the case of the Forest Legacy Program, it is the state. - LMCON: Land Management Agency Construction: The four land management agencies (BLM, FWS, NPS, and USFS) receive annual appropriations for new construction and other capital improvement projects and typically include a short list of specific projects in the President's budget request.
 There will be a high bar for considering any projects not present on the current year's lists.
 Note that the Grantee is the federal agency.